Aureliano90/Futures-Spot-Arbitrage-OKEX-V3/README.md

 Futures spot arbitrage in crypto is profitable because there is a huge demand for long leverage in the crypto market.
 Arbitrageurs act as the counterparty to buyers in the perpetual swap market.
 They effectively multiply and transfer the buying pressure in the perpetual swap market to the spot market.
 Leverage comes at a cost.
-Therefore arbitrageurs or market makers are entitled to charge interest on futures buyers, just like stock brokers charge interest for margin.
+Therefore arbitrageurs or market makers are entitled to charge interest on futures buyers, just like stockbrokers charge interest for margin.
 As a result the APY depends on the market sentiment, ranging from 10% to 100%+.

 ## Reference